artbabu/Semantic-Text-Similarity/README.md

 2012.
 Our goal in this proposal is to replicated some of below mentioned existing works to get better understanding of these models.

+Despite the existence of well-established models for generating word representation and the consensus about its usefulness, the existing techniques proposed for learning the sentence representations have not fully captured the complexity of compositional semantics.
+In this project, I compared various machine learning techniques used to determine the semantic representation of a text.
+Semantic Text Similarity (STS) is used as a primary task to evaluate these models.
+STS task was proposed to stimulate research and to encourage the development of new approaches for modelling sentence-level semantics.
+This task can be used to evaluate and investigate the capability of the machine learning techniques proposed for learning text semantics; as it is important to capture the meaning of a sentence to perform well in this task.

 ## Task Overview

 The task of semantic textual similarity involves two sub-task: 1)Sentence Relatedness, 2)